Pre-Tridentine Mass: Setting

-In the Carolingian period, the Mass was increasingly performed as sacred drama, with the people as active participants not passive spectators: Archbishop Amalarius of Metz (c.830) was accused of imparting "theatrical elements and stage mannerisms" to the Frankish liturgy.
+In the Carolingian period, the Mass was increasingly performed as sacred drama, with the people as active participants not passive spectators: Archbishop Amalarius of Metz (c.
+830) was accused of imparting "theatrical elements and stage mannerisms" to the Frankish liturgy.

-The medieval lay experience was often highly sensory: churches featured chanting and singing, bells, high-tech organs, incense, busy paintings, brilliant robes, rare colours, shiny utensils, clouds of saints and angels, and stained-glass light, not to mention the taste of the host, the splashing of baptism, or even, perhaps, the feel of the silk of the priest's violet stole in absolution.
+The medieval lay experience was often highly sensory: churches featured chanting and singing, bells, highly technical organs, incense, busy paintings, brilliant robes, rare colours, shiny utensils, clouds of saints and angels, and stained-glass light.
 Some larger churches even had articulated puppet/statues to delight and inspire the congregation.

 Resurrection of the Flesh (1499–1502) Fresco Chapel of San Brizio, Duomo, Orvieto.

 By the Renaissance, churches were full of depictions in art of biblical and hagiographical people and events to illustrate notable days in the church calendar; cathedrals could have artwork on a monumental scale: for example Luca Signorelli and Fra Angelico's frescoes in Orvieto Cathedral are based around the liturgy for the Feast of All Saints.
 In Northern Europe, such art rarely survived the iconoclasm of the Protestant Reformation.

 Lay experience

 The priests and deacons attended to the ceremony in the chancel or side altar:

-"For the priest, the most important important parts of the mass would be scripture readings, offertory of bread and wine, consecration, and priest's communion."
+For the priest, the most important important parts of the mass would be scripture readings, offertory of bread and wine, consecration, and priest's communion.